 A study of the mechanisms by which the immune system can recognize and neutralize or destroy foreign molecules and organisms.
 Aspects of immune dysfunction in allergy, autoimmunity, cancer and immunodeficiency are included.
 Concurrent registration in BIO486L is required.
-(Three hours of lecture, four hours of laboratory.)

 Prerequisite(s): BIO253(Introductory Cellular Biology), BIO255(Genetics)